Creating a Church Website with WordPress

 an article by Neil MacQueen, Sunday Software, www.sundaysoftware.com

-Developing your site through an online service is the preferred method of most businesses these days.
+Developing your site through an online service is the preferred method of most businesses and churches these days.
 This is in contrast to the 20 lb web creation sledgehammers such as Adobe Dreamweaver or Microsoft Expressions Web (previously called Frontpage) where you build from scratch.

 “Responsive Design” is the best reason these days to create your church webpage in WordPress.
 “Responsive” means your webpage knows how to display itself properly whether on a Tablet, Smartphone, or Desktop.
 That’s a big deal as now over half of all website traffic is coming from smartphones.
 If your church website’s navigational options, fonts, graphics, and features don’t adjust to that tiny screen real-estate, people will get frustrated when they find your site.

 Having made several personal, church-related, and business websites using WordPress (both for hire and as a volunteer), I finally decided to switch my entire sundaysoftware.com website over to WordPress.
 Wordpress.org is free open-source software with a big community behind it.
 It started out as a “blog” software, but for years churches and businesses have been using it as their main software to build their entire site.
 WordPress is regularly updated & improved, and has tons of good looking free & pay-for themes to choose from.
 With a little bit of web knowledge and the ability to read WordPress’ helpful support articles, you can lay a terrific foundation for a church website that can easily grow with your plans.
 And perhaps MOST importantly for the church… it’s a platform that allows for multiple contributors, and can easily be learned by new volunteers and handed off to the next volunteer developer without having to redevelop the site.
 And those are CRITICAL components to the long-term success of any church site.